Beit She'an: Early Muslim period

-In 634, Byzantine forces were defeated by the Rashidun army under the Rashid caliph Umar, and the city reverted to its Semitic name, being named Baysan in Arabic.
+In 634, Byzantine forces were defeated by the Rashidun army under the Rashid caliph Umar, and the city reverted to its Semitic name, being named Baysan (Bisan) in Arabic.
 The day of victory came to be known in Arabic as Yawm Baysan "day of Baysan."
 The city was not damaged; newly arrived Muslims lived alongside the Christian population until the 8th century.
 The town formed one of the districts of Jund al-Urdunn, itself a part of the Bilad al-Sham, until the Crusades.

 The city declined; structures were built in the streets, narrowing them to mere alleys, and makeshift shops were opened among the colonnades.
 The city reached a low point in the 8th century, witnessed by the removal of marble for producing lime, the blocking off of the main street, and the conversion of a main plaza into a cemetery.

 However, some recently discovered counter-evidence may be offered to this picture of decline.
 In common with state-directed building work carried out in other towns and cities in the region during the 720s, Baysan's commercial infrastructure was refurbished: its main colonnaded market street, once thought to date to the sixth century, is now known—based on a mosaic inscription—to be a redesign dating from the time of the Umayyad caliph Hisham ibn Abd al-Malik (r.
 724–43).
 Al-Bakri of al-Andalus noted that the wine produced there was delicious.

 On January 18, 749, Umayyad Baysan was devastated by a catastrophic earthquake.
 A few residential neighborhoods grew among the ruins, probably established by the survivors, but the city never recovered its magnificence.
 The city center moved to the southern hill, where the Crusaders later built a castle.

 Jerusalemite historian al-Muqaddasi visited Baysan in 985, during the Abbasid Caliphate and wrote that it was "on the river, with plentiful palm trees, and water, though somewhat heavy (brackish.)"
 He further noted that Baysan was notable for its indigo, rice, dates, and grape syrup known as dibs.
 Its principal mosque was situated in the center of its marketplace.